 restored

 Recovery after the Syndesmosis bunion surgery for HK patients is not as long or painful as other types of bunion surgery.
 This is because this procedure is based on a natural process of ligament formation, and therefore it is consistent, constant and predictable.
-Here are a few things to know about recovery with this bunion surgery in Hong Kong:
+Here are a few things to know about recovery with this bunion surgery: